Mode of Study

 Entry requirements

-An undergraduate degree or conversion course in Psychology or Sport and Exercise Psychology which confers Graduate Basis for Chartered status (GBC), and a BPS accredited masters degree which confers Stage I of the BPS Qualification in Sport and Exercise Psychology.
+An upper second-class honours degree or conversion course in Psychology or Sport and Exercise Psychology which confers Graduate Basis for Chartered status (GBC), and a BPS accredited masters degree which confers Stage I of the BPS Qualification in Sport and Exercise Psychology.
 Should an applicant not have completed these prior degrees, it is possible that they could complete these pre-requisites within the department before progressing onto the Professional Doctorate.
-Applicants are subject to interview.
+All applicants will be invited to attend an interview.
 All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance.

 English language proficiency at a minimum of IELTS band 7.0 with no component score below 6.5.